sudhirattri/Workout-retrieval-system/backend/readme.md

 ### Backend

-Use venv to create virtual environment and install packages using requirements.txt.
+Use venv to create virtual environment and install packages using `requirements.txt`.